trevormil/bitbadges-docs/for-developers/bitbadges-api/tutorials/fetching-accounts.md

 ### Alias

-The **alias** field denotes whether this is an alias address for a list (address mapping) or a collection.
+The **alias** field denotes whether this is an alias address for a list (address list) or a collection.
 If it isn't, this will be blank.

 ### **Views / Paginations**